Karlee Wickler, Owner

 Laura Beaton, BCBA

-Laura began learning about positive behavioral supports and responsive care giving while raising her own spirited, quirky and miraculous children.
-She began working in the field of applied behavior analysis in 2007, implementing interventions in an extended day preschool program for children on the autism spectrum, where she worked for four years.
-During this time, she also worked as a home delivery behavior technician under the supervision of three various BCBA firms.
-From 2011-2013, she attended the University of Washington, earning her Master’s in Special Education and completing coursework needed to qualify for the BCBA exam ( passed in 2014.)
-Laura did one year of graduate practicum in the preschool at the UW Experimental Education Unit, and one year in an elementary classroom for children with ASD.
-From 2013-2017, Laura has been a special education teacher in an early intensive behavioral intervention program for children on the autism spectrum.
+Laura began began working with children when her own children were enrolled in cooperative education programs in preschool and elementary.
+She started working in public school programs for children with special needs in 2005, and entered the field of applied behavior analysis in 2007, when she joined an extended day preschool program for children on the autism spectrum.
+She also worked as a home delivery behavior technician under the supervision of three various BCBA firms.
+While earning her Master’s degree, Laura worked in the preschool at the UW Experimental Education Unit and student taught in a public school elementary classroom for children with ASD.
+Before joining WBC, Laura worked as a public school special education teacher in an early intensive behavioral intervention program for children on the autism spectrum.

 Kaycee L. Bennett, M.A., BCBA